Nicknames: No known nicknames

 However the story of Frank Hopkins cannot be told without including his many dependable horses.
 Frank’s belief that the mustang was the single most reliable animal on the American continent comes from having close to 60 years of experience in the saddle on the western frontier riding dispatch for Army generals and having taken part in more endurance races than anyone else 2.

 At the beginning of the Galveston to Rutland race, Frank comfortably trailed near the rear.
 As per his routine, Frank gave Joe several days to become accustomed to the road and the new terrain.
-Frank and Joe won the race and the first place prize of only $3,000.
+Frank and Joe won the race and the first place prize of $3,000 (over $70,000 in today’s money!).
 The duet made the race in only 31 days with an average distance of 57.7 miles each day.
 An amazing fact was that the second place winner crossed the finish line 13 days later!
 1

 The phenomenal win brought considerable praise to Frank and his mustang horse.
 Bill Cody, who was now Buffalo Bill of The Wild West Show, cabled Frank to join his show.
 Frank was anxious to join the troupe of horsemen, and in the ensuing years he met many horse handlers from all over the world through the organization called the Congress of Riders of the World.
 In 1889 Frank was with the show in Paris for the world’s fair.
 A great number of horsemen, mostly cavalrymen, had assembled there for the horse exhibitions and shows 1.